blaenk/site/input/notes/computer-architecture.markdown

 Unlike sequential consistency where all orderings must be enforced, a _relaxed consistency model_ allows certain kinds of memory accesses to not be enforced.
 For example, "read A, read B" accesses can be made out-of-order.

-In a system with a relaxed consistency model, ordering constraints are enforced on memory accesses via special instructions, memory barriers, which ensure that previous memory accesses are complete before proceeding.
+In a system with a relaxed consistency model, ordering constraints are enforced on memory accesses via special instructions, _memory barriers_, which ensure that previous memory accesses are complete before proceeding.

-A memory barrier/fence is an instruction in a system with a relaxed consistency model that ensures that all memory access instructions (of a certain kind) prior to the barrier (in program order) are complete before proceeding.
+A _memory barrier_ (aka _fence_) is an instruction in a system with a relaxed consistency model that ensures that all memory access instructions (of a certain kind) prior to the barrier (in program order) are complete before proceeding.
 For example, `msync` on x86.

 The `volatile` keyword in C/C++ ensures that reads and writes are not reordered by the compiler via instruction scheduling.
 It has no effect on memory consistency.
 Reads and writes to `volatile` variables do not guarantee a memory barrier.
 This means that `volatile` alone is not sufficient to use a variable for inter-thread communication.